 Details of the approach taken by the workgroup were discussed with the full Board of Trustees at its October 30, 2013 special meeting (DIS 6.
 Agenda, attachments and minutes Board Special Meeting October 30, 2013).

+EVIDENCE

+DIS 1 District-wide Workgroup for Responding to ACCJC 2013 Recommendations Meeting Agenda Meeting 9/27/2013

+DIS 2 District-wide Workgroup for Responding to ACCJC 2013 Recommendations Meeting Agenda 10/11/2013

+DIS 3 District-wide Workgroup for Responding to ACCJC 2013 Recommendations Meeting Agenda 11/4/2013

+DIS 4 District-wide Workgroup for Responding to ACCJC 2013 Recommendations Meeting Agenda 12/2/2013

+DIS 5 ACCJC 2013 District Recommendations Assignments Timeline Evidence 10/11/2013

+DIS 6 Board of Trustees Special Meeting Agenda, Attachments and Minutes 10/30/2013

 RESPONSE TO DISTRICT RECOMMENDATIONS #1, #2, #3, #4 and COMMISION RECOMMENDATION #1

 District Recommendation #1 - To meet the Standard, and as recommended by the 2007 team, the team recommends that faculty and others directly responsible for student progress towards achieving stated student learning outcomes have, as a component of their evaluation, effectiveness in producing those learning outcomes (Standard III.A.1.c)